EXPERIENCE WEARABLE CONFIDENCE™ WITH EJIS SWEAT PROOF BASICS

 Tip #4.
 Restore Good Bacteria

-Many of our recommendations to combat armpit odor involves getting rid of the “bad” bacteria.
+Many of our recommendations to combat armpit odor involve getting rid of the “bad” bacteria.
 But what about the good bacteria?
 There are topical probiotics available to help restore the balance of bacteria and the overall health of your skin.

 Tip #5.
 Use a Natural Astringent

 Another treatment to reduce underarm odor is applying a natural astringent.
 This type of treatment tightens up your pores to reduce sweat.
-Natural astringents like apple cider vinegar or witch hazel also have antibacterial properties, which helps reduce odor-causing bacteria.
-Saturate a cotton ball with either apple cider vinegar or witch hazel and apply to your armpit.
-(Do not apply if you have received shaved your armpits.)
+Natural astringents like apple cider vinegar or witch hazel also have antibacterial properties, which help reduce odor-causing bacteria.

 Tip #6.
 Use the Right Deodorant